Azure/Azure-AI-Content-Safety-Private-Preview/encryption of data at rest.md

+Important Notes

+For blocklist name, only MMK encryption is applied by default.
+Using CMK or not will not change this behavior.
+All the other data will use either MMK or CMK you selected.

 ## About encryption key management

 By default, your subscription uses Microsoft-managed encryption keys.
 There's also the option to manage your subscription with your own keys called customer-managed keys (CMK).
 CMK offers greater flexibility to create, rotate, disable, and revoke access controls.
 You can also audit the encryption keys used to protect your data.